SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 :newTerm:`Extensions` add new functionality to an existing class, structure, enumeration, or protocol type.
-This includes the ability to extend types for which you do not have access to the original source code (known as :newTerm:`retroactive modeling`).
+This includes the ability to extend types for which you don't have access to the original source code (known as :newTerm:`retroactive modeling`).
 Extensions are similar to categories in Objective-C.
-(Unlike Objective-C categories, Swift extensions do not have names.)
+(Unlike Objective-C categories, Swift extensions don't have names.)

 Extensions in Swift can: